4.7.2 Chronic non-malignant pain

 - Older patients are particularly susceptible to respiratory depression and constipation secondary to opioids.

-- Tramadol has been reclassified as a schedule 3 CD following an increased number of reports involving tramadol and the significant harm when misused including death.
+- Tramadol has been reclassified as a Schedule 3 CD following an increased number of reports involving tramadol and the significant harm when misused including death.

 - Patients/carers must be informed about the safe use of transdermal opioid preparations.
-See MHRA for further information on fentanyl patches.

 - In severe opioid toxicity, consider reversal of respiratory depression using naloxone (see BNF).